Wisc-HCI/Tabula/README.md

 ## Pre-built Version of Tabula

-Included within this repository is a dockerfile that you may build and run.
+Included within this repository is a dockerfile for the synthesizer that you may build and run.

 ```
 sudo docker build -f dockerfile_synthesizer -t synthesizer_image .  # build
 sudo docker run synthesizer_image bash run.sh  # run
 ```

+Also included is the Android apk file to run the frontend on an Android device.

+(apk will be added shortly)